 Atom Config

-The Atom Config is a quick-access menu that lets you switch your AI agent, model, and thinking mode without opening Settings.
+The Atom Config is a quick-access menu that lets you switch your model and thinking mode without opening Settings.

 Click the Atom orb in the bottom-left of the chat input to open it.